Barcelona Gay Travel

 The Sagrada Familia

-On many visitor’s lists is the Sagrada Familia.
+On many visitor’s lists is the world-famous Sagrada Familia.
 Get there at sunrise to beat the tourists!
 It’s beautiful to see the sun’s reflection early in the morning.
 The experience of waiting in line to go inside gets mixed reviews.
 Some prefer to only view the outside, which is what I did.

-Gay Beaches in Barcelona
+Barcelona Gay Beaches

 The gay beach lovers should certainly head to Platja de la Mar Bella.
 Locals prefer it because it’s away from the tourist epicenter in Barceloneta.
 Chiringuito BeGay is a large covered outdoor restaurant with walk-up bar offering decent service.
 I had a ton of fun here!
 A second option near Mar Bella is Bogatell.